HaniBouhraoua09/Advanced_Robot_Programming/Readme.md

 # Drone Simulator Project - Assignment 1
 **Author:** Bouhraoua Hani
 **Student:** 8314923
 **Date:** December 23, 2025

 # Project Overview

 The Drone Simulator is a multi-process real-time system that models the behavior of a drone navigating inside a 2D environment populated with targets and obstacles.
 The system follows a Blackboard Architecture, a design where multiple processes collaborate by reading and writing shared information to a central data structure called the Blackboard Server.
+Plus the system monitoring called the watch implmenetd in the second assignment and can be seen below in the archtecture .

 ## System Architecture
 This diagram illustrates the process hierarchy and IPC data flow.
 The Master acts as the bootstrapper.